MicrosoftDocs/Viva/WorkplaceAnalytics/Setup/activate-licenses.md

 <!-- EDITING THIS.
 HERE IS THE ORIGINAL:
 You can only activate additional Workplace Analytics licenses for a Microsoft 365 or an Microsoft 365 tenant with a code from Microsoft.
 As the **Global admin** for the tenant, follow these steps to add the code and set up an organization with additional licenses. -->

 You can only activate additional Workplace Analytics licenses for a Microsoft 365 or an Microsoft 365 tenant with a code from Microsoft.
-As an AAD **License administrator**, follow these steps to add the code and set up an organization with additional licenses.
+As an Azure Active Directory **License administrator**, follow these steps to add the code and set up an organization with additional licenses.

 ### To activate additional Workplace Analytics licenses

-* **Role** &ndash; Azure Active Directory [License Administrator](https://docs.microsoft.com/en-us/azure/active-directory/roles/permissions-reference#license-administrator)
+* **Role** &ndash; Azure Active Directory [License Administrator](https://docs.microsoft.com/azure/active-directory/roles/permissions-reference#license-administrator)

 1. Start your web browser, such as Microsoft Internet Explorer, Microsoft Edge, Google Chrome, or Mozilla Firefox, for **InPrivate**, **incognito**, or **Private** browsing.